-Grandma's Christmas sugar cookie recipes are quick and easy to make, and the results always taste delicious.
+Grandma's old fashioned Christmas sugar cookie recipes are quick and easy to make, and the results always taste delicious.
 Who can resist sugar cookies baked in the traditional shapes of Christmas and decorated with red and green sugar sprinkles and icing?
 I know that I can't.

-Not only do homemade sugar cookies LOOK fabulously delicious, they taste rich, and totally yummy.
+Not only do these homemade sugar cookies LOOK fabulously delicious, they taste rich, and totally yummy.
 Be sure to bake lots!

 Mom's Recipe Scrapbooks (c.
 1920s)

 Combine 1/2 pound butter, 2-1/2 cups sugar, and 3 eggs and beat until the mixture is smooth.
 Sift together 5-1/2 cups flour and 1-1/2 teaspoons cream of tartar.

 Add a small portion of these sifted dry ingredients to the butter mixture, making a smooth batter; add 2 tablespoons milk in which is dissolved 1-1/2 teaspoons soda; then add the remainder of the flour, making a soft dough.